Marketing Reality Check for 2026: Agility, AI-Driven Audits & Cross-Team Alignment

 Before chasing AI tools or lead gen campaigns, your foundation needs to be rock-solid.
 That means a high-performing website backed by smart data and UX decisions.

-Quarterly Website Audit Checklist for 2025:
+Quarterly Website Audit Checklist for 2026:

 Technical Health:

-• Up-to-date CMS, plug-ins, and integrations
+• Up-to-date CMS, plugins, and third-party scripts (zero deprecated code)

 UX & Design: